aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/dwg-file-operations/list-all-layouts/_index.md

 Before we dive into the tutorial, make sure you have the following prerequisites in place:

 - **Java Development Kit (JDK):** Ensure that you have Java installed on your machine.
-You can download it [here](https://www.oracle.com/java/technologies/javase-downloads.html).
+You can download it from the [Oracle Java SE download page](https://www.oracle.com/java/technologies/javase-downloads.html).
-- **Aspose.CAD for Java Library:** Obtain the Aspose.CAD for Java library from the [download link](https://releases.aspose.com/cad/java/).
+- **Aspose.CAD for Java Library:** Obtain the Aspose.CAD for Java library from the [Aspose.CAD for Java download page](https://releases.aspose.com/cad/java/).
 - **AutoCAD Drawing:** Have an AutoCAD drawing file (DWG or DXF) ready for testing.
 You can use the provided sample file, `conic_pyramid.dxf`, for this tutorial.

 ## Import Packages